triforkse/cisco-micro/README.md

 build/micro -provider=aws init
 ```

-You can use `aws` or `gcc` as cloud providers.
+You can use `aws` or `gce` as cloud providers.
 The resulting configuration file
 will be stored in `infrastructure.json`

 Here is how an example amazon setup could look: